zerostaticthemes/hugo-serif-theme/README.md

 **CSS**
 - SCSS (Hugo Pipelines)
+- Examples of using Params from the `config.toml` as SCSS variables
 - Full Responsive design
 - Bootstrap 4.4 grid and media queries only
 - Uncomment `@import 'bootstrap/bootstrap';` in `style.scss` to use the entire Bootstrap framework
+- Configure Google fonts from `config.toml`
+- Configure primary theme colors from `config.toml`

 **Speed**
 - 100/100 Google Lighthouse speed score